 This obstacle consists of an “L”-shaped corridor with either a bell at the far end or poles with cups set at the far end and two poles (where the rider will place the cup upon exiting the corridor) set at the entry.

 Competitors may enter the obstacle at the following gaits:

 If entrance and exit flags are used with this obstacle, the horse and rider must pass between the flags with the red flag on their right and the white flag on their left.
 When exiting the obstacle, the horse and rider must back between the flags in order to complete the obstacle.

-(1) Rings the bell and backs down the “L” corridor to exit the obstacle, or (2) Removes the cup and backs down the “L” corridor.
+Execution – The horse and rider enter the corridor at the prescribed gait for the level and halt at the end of the corridor.
+Depending on the configuration, the rider either: (1) Rings the bell and backs down the “L” corridor to exit the obstacle, or (2) Removes the cup and backs down the “L” corridor.
 Upon exiting, the rider halts and places the cup on the pole at the entrance corresponding with the side from which the cup was removed.

 If the cup is dropped, the rider must dismount, retrieve, remount, and place the cup.
 If the pole that the cup is to be placed on is knocked down, riders must dismount, reset the pole, remount, and place the cup on the pole.
 Failure to replace the cup on the designated pole while mounted will result in disqualification.

 Two lines of three posts each.
 The distance between the three posts should be 2.5 – 3 meters apart (8-10 feet).
 The width between the parallel lines should be spaced exactly 1.5 meters (5 feet) apart.
 A cup is placed upside down on the top of each of the two posts at the destination end of the lines (this allows for left- or right-handed riders to navigate the obstacle).